 Your job is to watch your feedback, to be sure.
 However, your job is also to keep your clients happy.
 If you notice that one of your clients posts a positive review, say thank you.
 For instance, you could send them a simple thank you letter in the mail or donate to a cause on their behalf.
 It doesn’t need to be anything large, but it’s helpful for your business if you show your appreciation to those who’ve shown their appreciation to you.

-When you're working on your insurance marketing, talk with American Agents Alliance.
+When you’re working on your insurance marketing, talk with the American Agents Alliance.
 We offer insurance networking opportunities at our Alliance Convention and many membership benefits to help you improve your independent insurance agency.
 Contact us today.